Judiciary of Bahrain: National Safety Court

 The National Safety Court (محكمة السلامة الوطنية) is a special military court that was set up in March 2011 to try protesters, opposition leaders, rights activists, and people who supported or are perceived as supporting the Bahraini uprising.
 A military judge presides over the court, along with two civilian judges, all of them appointed by the Bahrain Defence Force commander-in-chief, Marshal Khalifa bin Ahmed Al Khalifa, a cousin of King Hamad and the prime minister, and a member of the Al Khalifa royal family.
 The cases are prosecuted by the military public prosecutor Colonel Yousef Rashid Flaifel.

 The National Safety Court has been heavily criticized by international human rights organizations for trying civilians in a military court and for the lack of transparency and due process.
 Human Rights Watch has described the court as a "travesty of justice", while Amnesty International has described it as a "sham" and "a parody of justice."

 In June 2011, King Hamad announced that all trials related to the protests would be transferred from the National Safety Court to the normal civilian courts.
-However he backtracked on August 18 issuing a decree which makes it clear that the new measures do not apply to all arrested protesters.
+However he backtracked on August 18, issuing a decree which made it clear that the new measures did not apply to all arrested protesters.